Corruption: Systemic corruption

-Systemic corruption (or endemic corruption) is corruption which is primarily due to the weaknesses of an organization or process.
+Systemic corruption (or endemic corruption) is corruption that is primarily due to the weaknesses of an organization or process.
 It can be contrasted with individual officials or agents who act corruptly within the system.

 Factors which encourage systemic corruption include conflicting incentives, discretionary powers; monopolistic powers; lack of transparency; low pay; and a culture of impunity.
 Specific acts of corruption include "bribery, extortion, and embezzlement" in a system where "corruption becomes the rule rather than the exception."
 Scholars distinguish between centralized and decentralized systemic corruption, depending on which level of state or government corruption takes place; in countries such as the post-Soviet states both types occur.
-Some scholars argue that there is a negative duty of western governments to protect against systematic corruption of underdeveloped governments.

 Corruption has been a major issue in China, where society depends heavily on personal relationships.
 By the late 20th century that combined with the new lust for wealth, produced escalating corruption.
 Historian Keith Schoppa says that bribery was only one of the tools of Chinese corruption, which also included, "embezzlement, nepotism, smuggling, extortion, cronyism, kickbacks, deception, fraud, squandering of public money, illegal business transactions, stock manipulation and real estate fraud."
 Given the repeated anti-corruption campaigns it was a prudent precaution to move as much of the fraudulent money as possible overseas.

-In Latin American countries, corruption is permitted as a result of the cultural norms of the institution.
-In countries like the United States, there is a relatively strong sense of trust among strangers, one that is not found in Latin American countries.
-In Latin American countries, this trust does not exist, whereas the social norms imply that no stranger is responsible for the wellbeing or happiness of another stranger.
-Instead, the trust is found in acquaintances.
+In countries like the United States, there is a relatively strong sense of trust among strangers.
+In Latin American countries this trust tends to be decreased.
 Acquaintances are treated with trust and respect—a level of trust that is not found among acquaintances in countries like the United States.
-This is what permits for corruption in Latin American countries.
-If there is a strong enough trust within an administration that no one will betray the rest, corruptive policies will take place with ease.
+This is what permits for corruption in some Latin American countries.
+If there is a strong enough trust within an administration that no one will betray the rest, corruptive policies can take place with ease.